absterjr/Machine-Learning-and-OpenCV/Task 2/Task 2.md

 2. Pandas Tutorial
   In this video we walk through many of the fundamental concepts to use the Python Pandas Data Science Library, also at different ways to read a file, column, rows, specified cell etc. Then move on to some other ways to sort and filter data and also make some conditional changes to our data.

+3. Matplotlib
+  Learn about how to plot different types of graphs, label their axes, change the color of the graphs, give heading to the graph, add a legend and much more.

+  4. Scikit-Learn